Language is Bad Metaphor

 All we can do with “reality,” in this line of thinking, is recombine metaphors using the symbols of words, which don’t necessarily refer to anything real outside of other words we have made.

 Well this is a bit constrained — experience is as real as anything else so can’t direct experiences have meaning that exists outside of words?
 I think so.
-So would logical positivists, but that’s a story for a different time (they basically think that you can’t do reasoning in a useful way that cannot connect to a direct verifiable experience — an epistemological foundation from which things can flow up).
+So would logical positivists, but that’s a story for a different time (they basically think that you can’t do reasoning in a useful way if it does not connect to a direct verifiable experience — an epistemological foundation from which things can flow up).

 So what’s the point of all of this?